 |--||Depositing/donating strains (see how here)|

-Please contact us if you want to deposit strains at ARC or send us bloom live samples.
+Please contact us if you want to deposit HAB strains at ARC or send us live samples from HAB events.
 We will provide you with our FedEx number account so you can ship them to us free of charge for you.

 Why deposit/donate your strains at ARC?